 One never knows when an opportunity may come along to be a hero.
-It is never planned, and probably the last thing on your mind at the time.
+It is never planned, and probably the last thing on your mind at that moment.

 One morning she wandered down to the North Beach to check if her friends were there.
 As the sun danced on the crystal aquamarine water, G noticed people snorkeling.
 Then she heard a woman calling something in a different language.
-At first she thought the woman was calling to someone and ignored her, but after a few moments, she realized the woman was in the deeper water under the bridge and that she seemed to be struggling to stay above the water as she shouted.
+At first she thought the woman was calling to someone and ignored her, but after a few moments, she realized the woman was in the deeper water under the bridge and it seemed that she was struggling to stay above the water as she shouted.

 Looking quickly around her, she saw a group of four young men and women near her.
-She walked over and asked if they knew what the woman was shouting and if they agreed that she appeared to be in some kind of distress.
+She walked over and asked if they knew what the woman was shouting and if they agreed that it appeared that she may be in distress.
 G said that maybe they should go see if she needed help.

 The two young men and the two young women couldn’t understand the woman in the water, but with little hesitation they rushed into the water, and swam over to the women.
 They helped her back to shore.